Portugal Food Guide

 Francesinha

-Porto's signature sandwich featuring layers of meat (steak, ham, sausage) between bread, covered with melted cheese and a spicy tomato-beer sauce.
+Porto's signature sandwich: layers of steak, ham and sausage between bread, sealed under melted cheese and a spicy tomato-beer sauce.

 Allergens: